regular030/Grapple-Game_NAME_TBD/README.md

 Stuff I want to add:
 - A menu at the end of each lvl to show stats
+- Settings for DPI changes, volume mixer when I add SFX, keybinds (I won't do graphics setting)
 - Moving platforms
 - Revamp of 1-3 (making #1 just a tutorial lvl)

+- Controller support (this will be later)